GlitchedPolygons/l8w8jwt/README.md

     }

     /*
-     * decode_results describes whether decoding/parsing the token succeeded or failed;
+     * decode_result describes whether decoding/parsing the token succeeded or failed;
      * the output l8w8jwt_validation_result variable contains actual information about
      * JWT signature verification status and claims validation (e.g. expiration check).
+     *
+     * If you need the claims, pass an (ideally stack pre-allocated) array of struct l8w8jwt_claim
+     * instead of NULL,NULL into the corresponding l8w8jwt_decode() function parameters.
+     * If that array is heap-allocated, remember to free it yourself!
      */

     return 0;